Eyrie-Nigeria/Eyrie-fe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+### Available Scripts

+- `npm run dev` - Start the development server with Turbopack
+- `npm run build` - Build the application for production
+- `npm run start` - Start the production server
+- `npm run lint` - Check for linting errors
+- `npm run lint:fix` - Auto-fix linting errors
+- `npm run format` - Format all files with Prettier

+### Code Quality

+This project uses:

+- **ESLint** for code linting
+- **Prettier** for code formatting
+- **Husky** for Git hooks
+- **lint-staged** for pre-commit linting and formatting

+Code is automatically formatted and linted before each commit.

 ## Learn More